 It’s often suggested that the start of January is the best time for finance companies to get in the public eye.

-New Year’s resolutions and festive over-spending both play a key role in people wanting to get their finances in shape, so it’s makes sense that this is the best time for financial companies who are eager to become discovered and gain new business.
+New Year’s resolutions and festive over-spending both play a key role in people wanting to get their finances in shape, so it makes sense that this is the best time for financial companies who are eager to become discovered and gain new business.

 Credit card bills from December will have just dropped on doormats, willpower control and freshly frugal budgeting plans are starting to fade, and people are starting to think they might need some help managing their finances.

 That’s where finance companies come in, but with so many brands competing for consumer’s attention, how do you stand out?
 The combination of financial services and content marketing is key.

-Content Marketing for the Win
+Content Marketing for Financial Services for the Win

 People have been averse to direct marketing since the dawn of time, but in 2018 it’s easier than ever for them to switch if off completely.